 Successful authors tend to have a fantastic vocabulary.
 Reading widely can help you to expand your own.
 But, you can also use a thesaurus to aid you – especially if you find you are using the same words repetitively.
 There are loads of free thesaurus’ online.

 It is also worth bearing in mind that old adage, “show not tell”.
 If you find your text is full of adjectives (describing words) then start pruning them!
 Replacing those adjectives with strong nouns can actually enhance your writing.

 I recommend reading “Kill Your Adjectives“.
 It really explains this concept in much more detail and gives some great examples.

-I have also started to use the tool Grammarly.
-I can’t afford a proofreader but my grammar isn’t perfect.
-After X amount of re-reads, I stop seeing the mistakes.
-Grammarly is a free app or chrome extension.
-It will point out all my spelling and grammatical errors.
+Other apps that can help include, Grammarly (a free app or chrome extension).
+It will point out all your spelling and grammatical errors.
 Underlined.
 In red.
 I hate it.
 I love it.
 It’s one of those kinds of relationships.

 Enhance Your Family History Writing

 Those of us writing up our family history today have a huge advantage over our ancestors.
 We have the mighty power of the internet.
 Within seconds we can have access to quality photographs to add to our work.